IntersectMBO/cc-portal/proxy/README.md

 ## Step 1: Install Apache Utilities (htpasswd)

-To create the `.httpasswd` file, we'll use the `htpasswd` utility which is part of the Apache HTTP server package.
+To create the `.htpasswd` file, we'll use the `htpasswd` utility which is part of the Apache HTTP server package.
 If you don't have it installed, you can typically install it using your system's package manager.
 For example, on Ubuntu or Debian-based systems, you can install it with the following command:

 ```bash
 sudo apt-get update